Le Château de la Belle au Bois Dormant: 15th Anniversary and Mickeys Magical Party (2007-2009)

+20th/30th Anniversary repainting (2011, 2021)

-The castle was repainted in a new colour-scheme, restored and fitted with multicolored LED lighting during 2011.
+The castle was repainted in a new colour-scheme, restored and fitted with multicolored LED lighting during 2011 and again in 2021.
 For the Disney Dreams nighttime spectacular show its moat was fitted with water fountains, the upper window was replaced by a door that slides down to reveal a LED lighted star, 2 lasers were also placed in the hills the caste lies in.
 Central Plaza stage was removed in order to increase the viewing area.
-2 projectors were placed on top of shops in mainstreet USA to cover the full caste with projection mapping for Disney Dreams!
+2 projectors were placed on top of shops in Main Street, U.S.A to cover the full castle with projection mapping, which replaced the old ones which were used since 2005 for Wishes.